cogfin/jfconfig/README.md

 The imported config can be overriden by the config that imports it (or any config that inherits from the importing config)

+Imported config does not support inheritance or further imports

-If the import key (default "inherits") is found in the config then it must be followed by a location that can be resolved by the ConfigurationSourceProvider with which the config was loaded.
+If the import key (default "inherits") is found in the config then the string value can be a location that will be resolved by the ConfigurationSourceProvider with which the config was loaded.
 The key will be removed from the config and the imported config will be loaded

 ###### config-with-import.yml
 ```yaml